Cotignac waterfalls and towers

 The Sentier des Escaillons path meets the Chemin des Tours

 So we make a short detour to the towers above the village.
-It is the remains of a castle complex, all other buildings have long been removed.
+Those are the remains of a castle complex, all other buildings have long been removed.
 They are called Tours Sarrasines (Saracen Towers), but there is no historical connection with the Arab pirates who invaded Provence in the Middle Ages.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.